investorphem/StackPay/README.md

 StackPay is a decentralized payroll and salary streaming application built on the Stacks blockchain.
 It enables companies, DAOs, and founders to stream salaries to contributors in real time using block-based accrual, with full supprt fo WalletConec-enabled Stacks wallets.

-Employees can withdraw earned wages at any time, while employers manage payroll in a transparent and non-custodial way.
+Employees can withdraw earned wages at any time, while employers manage payroll in a transparent and non-custodial way

 ---